 Women having to pay alimony to their ex-husbands isn’t unheard of.
 In fact, the trend also known as manimony is one that’s becoming increasingly more common.
 Women have fought hard for social equality and have worked their way up corporate ladders, taking home increasingly more money each year.
 However, with great paychecks comes great responsibility.
 If you happen to be the breadwinner of the family and you’re considering divorce, don’t be surprised if your soon-to-be ex-husband requests alimony support.

 The times have drastically changed.
-Numbers from the Bureau of Labor and Statistics suggest that 37% of American women in heterosexual marriages now earn more than their husbands.
+Recent numbers from the Bureau of Labor and Statistics suggest that roughly 28% of American women in heterosexual marriages now earn more than their husbands when both spouses work.
 Furthermore, there are now an estimated 1.9 million stay at home dads which has risen dramatically from six in the 1970’s.
 While alimony has historically been awarded to women, the concept has changed with the times.

 Men who’ve previously shied away from asking for alimony for fear of crossing their defined gender role are no longer afraid to ask for money.
 According to 2010 census records 3% of all alimony recipients were men, but that number has risen since.